holgerimbery/123Code/README.md

 * Working changes are independent to the branch — allows working on multiple branches simultaneously!
    * When you pause work on one branch and switch to another one, you don’t need to stash your changes — they’ll stay on the previous branch, and when you go back, your changes will be there to pick up right where you left off
 * Automatically detects if there are new changes on GitHub.
-   * An indicator of the number of unpulled commits will be shown in the status bar
+   * An indicator of the number of "unpulled" commits will be shown in the status bar
    * Files with potential merge conflicts (e.g. you've modified the same file as someone else) will be highlighted
 * Options to continue working in a more powerful environment
    * When you choose Continue Working on... from the Command Palette or from the remote indicator, you're presented the option to continue your work locally, in a container volume (if you have the Remote - Containers extension), or in GitHub Codespaces